-Head a few steps south of Amsterdam Central Station, and there it is: just a few hundred meters to the left, St. Nicholas Basilica (Basiliek van de H. Nicolaas) is one of the first city landmarks most visitors spot.
+Head a few steps south of Amsterdam Central Station, and there it is just a few hundred meters to the left, St. Nicholas Basilica (Basiliek van de H. Nicolaas).
+It is one of the first city landmarks most visitors spot.
 So it's mystifying that this majestic church, which towers over its street, is so frequently overlooked.
 Indeed, its popularity is dwarfed by that of the other historic churches in Amsterdam.

 Architect Adrianus Bleijs built the cruciform church between 1884 and 1887, at a time when neo-Gothic architecture was favored for Catholic churches.
-(Visitors need only look behind them - at P.J.H.
-Cuyper's Central Station, completed in 1889 - for an example of the typical neo-Gothic architecture of the day.)
-At 58 meters tall, the rear dome is one of the most salient features of the church, a harmony of neo-Baroque and neo-Renaissance elements.
+(Visitors need only look behind them—at P.J.H.
+Cuyper's Central Station, completed in 1889—for an example of the typical neo-Gothic architecture of the day.)
+At 58 meters (190 feet) tall, the rear dome is one of the most salient features of the church, a harmony of neo-Baroque and neo-Renaissance elements.
 Two shorter towers rise from either side of the church's entrance.

 In 2012, 125 years after it was consecrated, the church was promoted to a basilica.